Developer Guide

 - Create a student with the name “John Doe” using

-student add n/John Doe e/abc@example.com p/91234567
+student add n/John Doe e/abc@example.com p/91234567.

 Expected: The UI is updated with the new student list. - Edit the student with the command

-student edit 4 p/97654321
+student edit 4 p/97654321 - Delete the student with the command

 student delete 4